Julie Peasgood and her husband Patrick join a Belmond river cruise through France

 Then it’s a gentle morning stroll around the historic old town, or Vieux Lyon, with its narrow cobbled streets and intriguing traboules, secret covered alleyways and staircases that wind their way through courtyards and ancient buildings.
 Dating back to the 4th century, these mysterious passageways were once the safest route for Lyon’s many silk workers to transport their precious wares to market.
 40 of the reputed 400 traboules are now open to the public, and half the fun is finding them.
 I feel like a kid in a JK Rowling adventure as I tentatively push an ancient door, which slowly creaks open to reveal a shady passage with a vaulted ceiling.

-Our next foray sees us downriver in Tournon, where we enjoy a walking tour of the pretty village before crossing the river to spend a gloriously indulgent afternoon.
+Our next foray on our Belmond river cruise sees us downriver in Tournon, where we enjoy a walking tour of the pretty village before crossing the river to spend a gloriously indulgent afternoon.

 A private tasting at Monsieur Ferraton’s winery is first on the agenda, followed by a visit to chocolate paradise – the astonishing Valrhona Cité du Chocolat, containing an interactive museum, school and restaurant, and where I manage to sample record-breaking amounts of free chocolate in the substantial chocolate boutique.

 Undeterred by my staggering calorie intake, we head back on board for more culinary delights – tonight it’s seared scallops with leek ash hollandaise, charred leeks and puffed wild rice, and that’s just for starters.
 Our main course is meltingly soft confit duck leg with seasonal vegetables and potato puree, followed by an inspired dessert of poached white peach, hazelnut shortbread, yoghurt jelly and peach sorbet.
 Wojciech produces masterpieces in the little kitchen and makes every effort to accommodate each passenger’s favourite ingredients.